 An abortion is the termination of a pregnancy through a procedure.
 If a woman falls pregnant and the pregnancy is unwanted, women have the option to end the pregnancy, so they do not give birth to the child.
-The abortion procedure is usually carried out at an abortion clinic or at times a hospital.

 What are the types of abortions available?

 There are two types of abortions available; an early medical abortion and a surgical abortion.
 The procedure you have is dependent upon how many weeks you are pregnant as well as your health.
 However, all abortions are carried out at an abortion clinic.

 The early medical abortion pill is a method of abortion used for women up to 10 weeks of pregnancy.
 It works by taking two tablets which both have different roles in order to terminate a pregnancy.